CrossRef/event-data-user-guide/event-data-manual.md

 Events from every Data Source take many forms, but they have a common set of attributes:

- - the subject of the event, e.g. Wikipedia article on Fish
+ - the **subject** of the event, e.g. Wikipedia article on Fish
- - the type of the relation, e.g. "cites"
+ - the **type of the relation**, e.g. "cites"
- - the object of the event, e.g. article with DOI 10.5555/12345678
+ - the **object** of the event, e.g. article with DOI 10.5555/12345678
- - the date and time that the event occurred
+ - the date and time that the event **occurred**
- - the date and time that the event was collected and processed
+ - the date and time that the event was **collected and processed**
- - a total (useful in the above Facebook example)
+ - a **total** (useful in the above Facebook example)
- - optional bibliographic metadata about the subject (e.g. Wikipedia article title, author, publication date)
+ - optional **bibliographic metadata** about the subject (e.g. Wikipedia article title, author, publication date)
- - optional bibliographic metadata about the object (e.g. article title, author, publication date)
+ - optional **bibliographic metadata** about the object (e.g. article title, author, publication date)

 ## Transparency and Data Quality

 Data comes from a wide range of sources and each source is subject to different types of processing.
 Transparency of each piece of Event Data is crucial: where it came from, why it was selected, how it was processed and how it got here.

-Every Event is the result of some data input from a source, and the entire process is completely open.
+Every Event is the result of some data input from an external source, and the entire process is completely open.
 For every Event we provide a full Evidence Record.

 <img src='images/introduction-evidence-flow.svg' alt='Event Data Evidence Flow' class='img-responsive'>